elastic/kibana/rfcs/text/0011_global_search.md

     term: string,
     options: GlobalSearchProviderFindOptions,
     context: GlobalSearchProviderContext
-  ): Observable<GlobalSearchResult[]>;
+  ): Observable<GlobalSearchProviderResult[]>;
 };
 ```

 Notes:

 - initial implementation will only provide a static / non extensible `GlobalSearchProviderContext` context.
   It would be possible to allow plugins to register their own context providers as it's done for `RequestHandlerContext`,
   but this will not be done until the need arises.
 - Because of the previous point, the performing `request` object is also exposed on the context to allow result providers
   to scope their custom services if needed.

 #### public